 When it’s warm enough for roof snow/ice to melt during the day and freeze at night.
 During the day the melt works its way down the roof and will freeze near the bottom at night.
 In little time this forms a dam that keeps growing.

-That’s the HOW now the causes can be from several reasons.
+Several factors can cause them to begin.
 It can form an attic that is too hot.
 An ice dam can be an indication that your attic insulation isn’t effective enough or an attic isn’t ventilated enough.
-The other cause is just from the elements being the right balance of warmth during the day and cold at night.
+The other cause is just from the elements being the right balance of warmth during the day and cold at night

 Some guys out there attempt to make money by using pressure washers or carpet cleaning equipment.
 Neither are effective or safe.
 A pressure washer uses extreme pressures which can cut holes into your shingles or tear them off.
 The 2nd issue is the amount of water that a pressure washer uses.
 On average they use 2.5-5 gallons per minute.
 If it takes an hour to remove an ice dam then you will have 150-300 gallons of water all over your home, walkway, or other places you don’t want more ice.
 Lastly, it is very dangerous for the operator.
 When the trigger is squeezed it creates a jolt which could cause them to lose balance and fall.